ChewKeanHo/Template/Angular/README.md

 ## Site Favicons, Logos, and Screenshots

-This workspace defines the favicons, logos, and screenshots metadata in the `services/app/metadata.ts` data file ("Icons" section).
-You can supply the media files in the `assets/` directory.
+This workspace defines the favicons, logos, and screenshots metadata in the `services/app/Metadata.ts` data file.
+You can supply the media files in the `assets/` directory (e.g. `assets/screenshots/`, `assets/thumbnails/`, `assets/logos/`).

-The default media files are located in `assets/logos/` directory.
-On the first run, you can just update these media files to match your project.
+If you just want to dive in with site construction, simply override the existing template files in the `assets/` directory is suffice.